How to sew double sided napkins with flanged binding

 I turned these instructions into a printable file- download it at the end of the page.

-I have a panel with 10” blocks and thought to turn a few of them into napkins.
+I have a panel with 10” blocks and thought of turning a few of them into napkins.
 But not the usual napkins, but embellished with a flange – that accent strip of fabric (red and green) in the picture below.

 You can sew napkins in any size you want, the math is really easy, you will see…